Trial delayed for Ohio mother accused of suffocating 3 sons

 BELLEFONTAINE, Ohio (AP) — An Ohio judge has delayed the trial of a woman accused of suffocating her three young sons out of jealousy at the attention her husband gave them.

-The trial for 24-year-old Brittany Pilkington was scheduled to begin March 10.
-Pilkington’s attorneys said they needed more time to prepare and asked the Bellefontaine (behl-FOWN’-tihn) judge for a continuance.
-The judge granted the extension on Wednesday and ordered all motions to be filed by March 17.
+The trial for 24-year-old Brittany Pilkington, of Bellefontaine, was scheduled to begin March 10.
+Pilkington’s attorneys said they needed more time to prepare and asked a judge in Logan County court to push back the trial.

+The judge granted the extension on Wednesday and ordered all motions to be filed by March 17, ahead of the next hearing March 20.
+A new date hasn’t been scheduled for the trial, which is expected to last weeks.

-Pilkington, of Bellefontaine, has pleaded not guilty to aggravated murder charges.
-Authorities allege Pilkington killed her toddler son and two infants over a 13-month period.
-Prosecutors have said Pilkington confessed to all three murders.
+Pilkington has pleaded not guilty to aggravated murder charges.
+Authorities allege she killed her toddler son and two infants over a 13-month period in 2014 and 2015.

 Most Read Stories